typicaldao/Defender-Toolbox/README.md

 Or you can use the combined PowerShell profile `Microsoft.Powershell_profile.ps1` so that the functions are automatically loaded when PowerShell is launched.

 ## What's new
+October 1st: Update module version to 0.3, adding features below.
+1. `Read-MpCmdRunLog`
+2. `Get-SignatureUpdateAnalysis` (Requiring other functions.
+Using the module is recommended.)

 August 8th: Update module version to 0.2.
 Following functions are included the the module:
 1. `Convert-MpRegistrytxtToJson`
 2. `Update-DefenderToolbox`